Oils A Brain Food

 Dr. Mary Newport writes about ketone bodies, an alternative fuel for your brain which your body makes when digesting coconut oil, and how coconut oil may offer profound benefits in the fight against Alzheimer’s disease.
 If her theory is accurate, this could be one of the greatest natural health discoveries in a long time.
 Backing up her claims is the remarkable recovery of her own husband.

-Bear in mind however that contrary to Dr. Newport, I personally do NOT support using drugs to treat Alzheimer’s, and based on his condition believe enrolling him in a vaccine study is completely contraindicated and ill-advised.
+Bear in mind however that contrary to Dr. Newport, I personally do NOT support using drugs to treat Alzheimer’s disease, and based on his condition believe enrolling him in a vaccine study is completely contraindicated and ill-advised.
 That said, I believe Dr. Newport may have stumbled upon a powerful natural strategy to help prevent and treat Alzheimer’s disease.

 One of the primary fuels your brain needs is glucose, which is converted into energy.
 The mechanism for glucose uptake in your brain has only recently begun to be studied, and what has been learned is that your brain actually manufactures its own insulin2 to convert glucose in your bloodstream into the food it needs to survive.
 As you may already know, diabetes is the condition where your body’s response to insulin is weakened until your body eventually stops producing the insulin necessary to regulate blood sugar, and your body’s ability to regulate (or process) blood sugar into energy becomes essentially broken.
 Now, when your brain’s production of insulin decreases, your brain literally begins to starve, as it’s deprived of the glucose-converted energy it needs to function normally.